Air Conditioner Repair Checklist

 - Making your system stop working sooner

-We recommend changing flat filters once a month, and accordion filters every three months.
+We recommend changing flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last replaced yours, switch off your unit fully and take out the filter.
+If you can’t remember when you last replaced your filter, switch off your unit fully and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in a connected filter case or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you can’t see any light, you certainly should replace it.